 Faculty Scholarships for the Senior School

 These are awarded to pupils who excel in a particular area of the Curriculum e.g. the Performing Arts, Technology, Music, Sport or Modern Foreign Languages.
 Scholars are expected to play an active role in the faculty throughout their school life.
-A Faculty Scholarship as not assessed in the same way as an Academic Scholarship.
+A Faculty Scholarship is assessed in a different way to an Academic Scholarship.
 A candidate is asked for interview, and they will be asked to bring evidence of their accomplishments in their chosen sphere e.g. an Art portfolio to be presented to the Head of Art or for Performing Arts, an audition with the Head of Music.
+Candidates will usually complete a subject-specific task in school, which they will discuss with the Head in their interview.

 A Faculty Scholarship is awarded on the basis of potential as well as actual achievement in a particular field.
 Awards are made entirely at the discretion of the Awards Committee.